Design Talk Series

 Materials

-- A blunt butter knife (Bonus: bone folder - link: I personally prefer pointed: the best tool!)
+- A blunt butter knife (Bonus: bone folder: I personally prefer pointed: the best tool!)

 - Needles of various sizes (bonus: curved needles)